AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md

 ---
-title: Configure event notifications for everyone in the system
+title: Configure Event Notifications for Everyone in the System
 description: Event notifications trigger emails to users when a certain event occurs.
 As an Adobe Workfront administrator or a user with a Planner access level, you can configure an event notification for all users in the system.
 Configuration of an event notification consists of activating or deactivating it.
-author: Lisa
+author: Nolan
 feature: System Setup and Administration
 role: Admin
 exl-id: 027ecebd-d9de-4cdd-b15a-88de18367591